 You would think that after listing so many reasons why selling outside is a pain in the backside, I’d jump at the chance to sell indoors.
 Not so.

 I trade outside because, unlike so many artists and illustrators, I approach selling art like a market trader.
-I want to shift my wares, I just happen to make the product myself.
+I want to sell my wares, I just happen to make and sell art.

 I’m not an ‘arty’ artist.
 I like to think I’m fairly down-to-earth as far as my art is concerned.
 That helps me detach slightly and prevents me from getting too precious.
 I can take most knockbacks in my stride.

 I know from decades of selling, that if you really want to sell non-essentials, you must capitalize on impulse, and the surefire way to do that is to be under people’s noses.
 That’s best achieved outside, and luckily, outdoor pitches tend to be cheaper.

 Preparing For an Outdoor Art Fair: Final Thoughts

 You’ll meet all types of people at an art fair, from casual browsers without much money, to new collectors with big bucks to spend.
 You never know who is just around the corner and you can’t always judge by appearances.

 In other words, you can’t afford to ignore anyone, and just because you are trading in a minor show, doesn’t mean your perfect buyer isn’t there.

 There are many ways to trade and most people write about trading online.
 I prefer selling face-to-face.
 I like to get up in the morning and go to work.
 I have fellow traders to chat to, and regular customers, and I get to draw.

 Not everyone will find a cheap seasonal pitch.
 Most artists will attend art fairs and art festivals which makes the decision to invest in outdoor art events a riskier investment.
 Only you can determine what’s right for you, we all have different resources.